 While mesothelioma is a relatively unknown cancer, it has devastated the lives of thousands of people across the globe.
 Caused by asbestos exposure, this disease can take up to 50 years to develop, meaning that we do not yet know the extent of the damage caused by these tiny, needle-like fibers.

 US veterans are particularly at risk of developing mesothelioma as asbestos was frequently used throughout the armed forces.
-It was primarily used for fireproofing and insulation but would also have been found in aircrafts, vehicles, ships, shipyards, tanks, boiler rooms, barracks, buildings, military bases and more.
+It was primarily used for fireproofing and insulation but would also have been found in aircraft, vehicles, ships, shipyards, tanks, boiler rooms, barracks, buildings, military bases, and more.

 Pioneer of EPP Surgery